-Task 4.3 Recordkeeping and Reporting
+Task 6.3 Recordkeeping and Reporting

 - Keep and maintain a record of the standard hours of operation for each site, including any changes over the operational period. - Keep and maintain detailed records of maintenance and repairs.
-Records shall include: - Whether the maintenance was scheduled preventive maintenance or response to an identified issue - Date and time the need for corrective maintenance was reported, if applicable - Date and time maintenance began - Date and time maintenance was completed - Narrative describing nature of maintenance required - Any component failures / replacements - Keep and maintain a record of the operative status of each connector from the time the equipment is commissioned until the end of the operational period defined by this agreement. - The record shall include any time the Recipient knows or is notified that a connector is incapable of delivering a charge, for example by observation, by receipt of a service call, by notice of power outage or telecommunications outage, or other means. - For any networked chargers, Recipient shall record the time and the operative status of each connector every 15 minutes. - For example, a central system using OCPP 1.6 could send TriggerMessage.req, 'requestedMessage' = 'StatusNotification' and record both the TriggerMessage.conf and StatusNotification.req sent by the charge point in response. - Excluded downtime shall be recorded, including an explanation of the cause of the downtime, why it should be considered excluded downtime, and the efforts made to minimize the downtime. - Make these records available, in a standard electronic file format of the CEC's choosing, to the CEC within 10 business days of a written request by the CEC.
+Records shall include: - Whether the maintenance was scheduled preventive maintenance or response to an identified issue - Date and time the need for corrective maintenance was reported, if applicable - Date and time maintenance began - Date and time maintenance was completed - Narrative describing nature of maintenance required - Any component failures / replacements - Keep and maintain a record of the operative status of each connector from the time the equipment is commissioned until the end of the operational period defined by this agreement. - The record shall include any time the Recipient knows or is notified that a connector is incapable of delivering a charge, for example by observation, by receipt of a service call, by notice of power outage or telecommunications outage, or other means. - For any networked chargers, Recipient shall record the time and the operative status of each connector every 15 minutes. - For example, a central system using OCPP 1.6 could send TriggerMessage.req, 'requestedMessage' = 'StatusNotification' and record both the TriggerMessage.conf and StatusNotification.reg sent by the charge point in response. - Excluded downtime shall be recorded, including any supporting documentation from an independent party, e.g., notice from an electric utility of a power outage or police report of vandalism.
+The record shall include an explanation of the cause of the downtime, why it should be considered excluded downtime, and the efforts made to minimize the downtime. - Make these records available, in a standard electronic format of the CEC's choosing, to the CEC within 10 business days of a written request by the CEC. - Without limitation to other rights and remedies which the CEC may have, including but not limited to survival provisions specified in the Terms and Conditions of this agreement, the requirements for recordkeeping and reporting under this Task shall remain in effect for five years after commissioning and shall survive the completion or termination date of this agreement.
+In addition to other requirements in the Terms and Conditions of this agreement, all CEC-reimbursable expenditures must be incurred within the agreement term.

-- Without limitation to other rights and remedies which the CEC may have, including but not limited to survival provisions specified in the Terms and Conditions of this agreement, the requirements for recordkeeping and reporting under this Task shall remain in effect for five years after commissioning and shall survive the completion or termination date of this agreement.
-In addition to other requirements in the Terms and Conditions of this agreement, all CEC-reimbursable expenditures must be incurred within the agreement term. - The requirements for recordkeeping and reporting under this Task are in addition to requirements specified in this Agreement's Terms and Conditions, section 18.b, Retention of Records, and any other applicable Terms and Conditions.
+• The requirements for recordkeeping and reporting under this Task are in addition to requirements specified in this Agreement's Terms and Conditions, section 18.b, Retention of Records, and any other applicable Terms and Conditions.